Donn W. Parson: Teaching Awards

 He received the Chancellor's Award for Excellence in Teaching (1983), the Kemper Fellowship for Teaching Excellence (1997), and the Outstanding Educator in Argumentation and Debate Award from CSCA (1999).
 In 2006, Parson received the Chancellor's Club Career Teaching Award.
-Dr. Parson's basement has been compared to "Plato's cave with a space heater" by traumatized graduate students.
 In 2014, Parson won the Wallace A. Bacon Teaching Award from the National Communication Association.
 The award recognizes a "lifetime of outstanding teaching" and is given to retired educators.